mtfrigo/DL-SER/README.md

 Generally for this kind of application the input would be speech recodings (.wav files) and the output various emotions class (happy, sad, excited, depressed, ...)

-In our case it is provided a preprocessed inputs (LogMel features) and the expected output is two binary labels: Arousal and Valence.

-With this in mid, this approach does not implements a transformation of audio files into a dataset.
+In our case it is provided a preprocessed inputs (LogMel features) and the expected output is two binary labels: Arousal and Valence. **This approach does not implements a transformation of audio files into a dataset.**

 ### Prerequisites